Exploring Neural Network Surrogates for High-Order Mesh-Free Interpolants: Summary Conclusion

-The second method proposed to accelerate LABFM involved utilizing MLPs and ResMLP to solve the low-rank, dense, ill-conditioned and constant right-hand side linear system present in high-order Eulerian mesh-free methods.
-Quantitatively, this approach yielded significantly more accurate LABFM moments than the first approach.
-The MLP with customised loss function generated marginally better results than the two other networks, solving the linear system with residuals of $\mathcal{O}(10^{-4})$ and $\mathcal{O}(10^{-5})$; however, the convergence profile of the trained models showed convergence at lower resolution and higher error limit than theoretically allowed by LABFM.
-The early convergence was attributed to the relatively high residual of the predicted solution of the linear system (i.e. LABFM moments) compared to traditional methods, such as LU factorisation.
-Furthermore, a convergence study was conducted for the baseline LABFM method only, in which we introduced noise of $\mathcal{O}(10^{-7})$ to the solution vector.
-The results showed a similar profile to the convergence analysis conducted with the neural networks, concluding that the linear system must be solved with extremely high precision to achieve high-order convergence.
+The second method proposed to accelerate LABFM involved utilising MLPs to solve the low-rank, dense, ill-conditioned and constant right-hand side linear system present in high-order mesh-free methods.
+Quantitatively, this approach yield significantly more accurate stencil moments than the first approach.
+The linear system surrogates generate significantly better results than the full discretisation surrogate, with stencil residuals about two orders of magnitude more accurate.
+The convergence profile of the trained models showed convergence at lower resolution before reaching a higher error limit than that obtained by LABFM.
+The limiting error of order $10^{-4}$ and $10^{-3}$ for the derivative and Laplacian, respectively, was attributed to the residual of the predicted solution of the linear system (i.e. stencil moments) compared to traditional methods, such as LU factorisation.
+The computational-cost accuracy trade-off study performed indicated that the linear system surrogate can be systematically optimised for accuracy or computational efficiency.
+In the case of computational efficiency optimisation, it was demonstrated that the linear system surrogate gives the same accuracy as traditional LU factorisation for a second-order approximation at lower computational cost up to the limiting accuracy.

-Subsequently, a computational time analysis was conducted to compare the performance of the networks with LU factorization.
-The results revealed that the networks outperformed LU factorization at higher resolutions when pre- and post-processing times were excluded.
-However, when these additional times were included, the total computation time approximately doubled, rendering the networks less efficient than LU factorization.
-It is important to note that the overhead associated with pre- and post-processing could likely be significantly reduced with targeted improvements, particularly in the context of an actual simulation code implementation.

-The findings from this investigation suggest that while MLPs and ResMLPs can learn the solution of ill-conditioned dense linear systems, there is no significant improvement in efficiency when compared to LU factorisation.
-We conclude that at present, feed-forward neural architectures are not competitive, in terms of accuracy and computational cost, to surrogate segments of high-order Eulerian mesh-free interpolants.
-Future research should not focus solely on reproducing weights from a numerical standpoint; instead, it should also incorporate the underlying physics of the system to develop more robust surrogate models.
-Nevertheless, ML is advancing rapidly and may eventually enable the acceleration of high-order interpolations in computational physics.
-Although current models exhibit numerical limitations, future developments in more complex architectures, improved optimization techniques, and hardware acceleration could allow ML-based surrogates to achieve a more favourable balance between computational efficiency and accuracy.